 CMU Stories & Research

-This month, Carnegie Mellon announced “The Simon Initiative” to accelerate the use of learning science and technology to improve student learning.
+The findings were published shortly after CMU launched the Simon Initiative to accelerate the use of learning science and technology to improve student learning.

 News & Events

 Networking Events: CMU Connect in DC & San Fran